IanSpeelman/IanSpeelman/README.md

-# 👋 Hi, I'm Ian Speelman
+👋 Hi, I'm Ian Speelman,
 a self-taught full-stack web developer with a passion for building dynamic and scalable web applications.
 I specialize in React, TypeScript, .NET, and C#, focusing on delivering clean, efficient, and user-friendly solutions.
 I'm always exploring new technologies and refining my skills to stay at the forefront of web development.
 For a closer look at my work, feel free to check out my projects on my [portfolio](https://www.ianspeelman.com) or of course here on GitHub.

 ## 🚀 Skills and Technologies